The Time Management Matrix – Explained

 The bottom-right box is Not Important & Not Urgent.
 These tasks are not urgent or important so they really shouldn’t be eating into your day.
 This refers to busy work or time-wasting tasks that have no real benefit.

-Why the time management matrix works
+Why the time management matrix is so effective

 Not only that, it can be applied quickly.
 Once you know how the time management matrix works, you can whip up a diagram in minutes and easily divide your tasks between the quadrants.

-This is especially helpful for when you’re feeling overwhelmed.
-According to our Employee Engagement Statistics 2022, 84% of people have experienced burnout in the workplace
+84% of people have experienced burnout in the workplace

 Burnout can happen if you have an excessive workload, with tasks that are pulling you in all different directions.
 It can create a sense of paralysis that puts immediate breaks on your productivity and negatively impacts your mental health.